English embroidery: Opus Anglicanum

 The Anglo-Saxon embroidery style combining split stitch and couching with silk and goldwork in gold or silver-gilt thread of the Durham examples flowered from the 12th to the 14th centuries into a style known to contemporaries as Opus Anglicanum or "English work".
 Opus Anglicanum was made for both ecclesiastical and secular use on clothing, hangings, and other textiles.
 It was usually worked on linen or dark silks, or later, worked as individual motifs on linen and applied to velvet.

 Throughout this period, the designs of embroidery paralleled fashions in manuscript illumination and architecture.
 Work of this period often featured continuous light scrolls and spirals with or without foliations, in addition to figures of kings and saints in geometrical frames or Gothic arches.

 Opus Anglicanum was famous throughout Europe.
 A "Gregory of London" was working in Rome as a gold-embroiderer to Pope Alexander IV in 1263, and the Vatican inventory in Rome of 1295 records well over 100 pieces of English work.
-Notable surviving examples of Opus Anglicanum include Syon Cope and the Butler-Bowden Cope of 1330–50 in the Victoria and Albert Museum, embroidered with silver and silver-gilt thread and coloured silks on silk velvet, which was disassembled and later reassembled into a cope in the 19th century.
+Notable surviving examples of Opus Anglicanum are two copes in the Victoria and Albert Museum: the Syon Cope of 1310-1320, and the Butler-Bowdon Cope of 1330–50, embroidered with silver and silver-gilt thread and coloured silks on silk velvet.

 Professional embroiderers

-By the 13th century, most English goldwork was made in London workshops, which produced ecclesiastical work, clothing and furnishings for royalty and the nobility, heraldic banners and horse-trappings, and the ceremonial regalia for the great Livery Companies of the City of London and for the court.
+By the 13th century, most English goldwork was made in London workshops, which produced ecclesiastical work, clothing and furnishings for royalty and the nobility, heraldic banners and horse-trappings, and the ceremonial regalia for the great livery companies of the City of London and for the court.

 The founding of the embroiderer's guild in London is attributed to the 14th century or earlier, but its early documents were lost in the Great Fire of London in the 17th century.
-An indenture of 23 March 1515 records the establishment of Broderers' Hall in Cutter Lane in that year, and the guild was officially incorporated (or reincorporated) by Royal Charter under Elizabeth I in 1561 as the Worshipful Company of Broderers.
+An indenture of 23 March 1515 records the establishment of Broderers' Hall in Cutter Lane in that year, and the guild was officially incorporated (or reincorporated) by royal charter under Elizabeth I in 1561 as the Worshipful Company of Broderers.
 Professional embroiderers were also attached to the great households of England, but it is unlikely that those working far from London were members of the Company.

 From the middle of the 14th century, money that had previously been spent on luxury goods like lavish embroidery was redirected to military expenditure, and imported Italian figured silks competed with native embroidery traditions.
 Varieties of design in textiles succeeded each other very rapidly, and they were more readily available than the more leisurely produced needlework.
 The work produced by the London workshops was simplified to meet the demands of this deteriorating market.
 The new techniques required less work and smaller quantities of expensive materials.
 Surface couching replaced underside couching, and allover embroidery was replaced by individual motifs worked on linen and then applied to figured silks or silk velvets.
 Increasingly, designs for embroidery were derived directly from woven patterns, "thus losing not only their former individuality and richness, but also their former ... story-telling interest."